Update a single device

 2: Updating from a device’s perspective

-After the update has been assigned to a device from management side, it is the device’s turn.
+After the update has been assigned to a device from the management side, it is the device’s turn.

 Via Direct Device Integration API